Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Here is what they say about their Wild Strawberries Paw Cream:

 Royal Treatment Italian Pet Spa by Prince Lorenzo Borghese is formulated with human-grade botanicals from the Tuscan countryside.
-All products respect the skin's pH and are void of harmful chemicals, resulting in superior cleanliness and comfort for the most noble among us.

 You can look at what people have to say about their products at HSN also, I use their shampoo's and conditioner's on my pets and wouldn't think of using anything else.
 (08/01/2008)